dev-fsociety/CrisisFlag/README.md

 ## To Do:

-* Validate all input data in tables ?
+* Validate input data in tables ?
-* Changer format heure -> Français ?
+* Changer hour format -> 24h ?
 * Big gap on pages footer ?
 * Center text on delete button of Articles index ?
+* Bug when RESET button on Submit form
+* 3 Submit forms declared on index.ctp ?